alxndr/lahau-rahi-le-cange-lihu/_drafts/2022-09-05-le-dausnu-pe-lo-estorni.md

 | .i lo ti envaxire cipni cu steci nelci lo vifne grute .i le nu nelci poi mansa ro xamgu tervecnu | These non-native birds have a unique taste for fresh fruit, **one that would meet the quality standards of any good produce buyer**.
 | .i co'i pa figre a pa najysmela cu makcu ca lonu lo .estorni cu cantybargau le grute seri'a lonu gy to'ectixau loi prenu | As soon as a fig or peach is ready to harvest, a starling will gut the fruit, ruining it for human consumption.
 | .i le'i crepu bende cu vairselmi'e fi lonu cpacu le'i grute | The harvest crews are given strict orders to get to the fruit **first**.
-| .i | Starlings are smart; the bird canon [sic], which simulates the sound of a gunshot, that we installed to scare them from the grapes worked for about a day before they recognized its sound and rhythm.
+| .i lei .estorni cu mencre .i le cipni celxa'i noi ri fukygau le sance pe lo danti poi mi'a cu ci'erse'a mu'i leka terpa befa lo cipni ku'o cu conka | Starlings are smart; the bird canon [sic], which simulates the sound of a gunshot, that we installed to scare them **from the grapes** worked for about a day before they recognized its sound and rhythm.
 |---
-| .i | The fennel field is in the middle of being hoed.
+| .i le fenxeli purdi caca'o se plixa | The fennel field is in the middle of being hoed.
-| .i | The little plants stand about six inches tall and the weeds about four.
+| .i loka sraji pe le cmalu spati cu inci li xa .i lei cicyspa cu inci li vo  | The little plants stand **about** six inches tall and the weeds **about** four.
-| .i | Tractor cultivation cleaned up many of the weeds and the hoeing crew goes next.
+| .i lenu plixa pe lo cpumi'i cu muljbi cicyspavi'u .i le'i kurkucydakfu pilno cu gunka | Tractor cultivation cleaned up many of the weeds and the hoeing crew goes **next**.
 | .i | The combination of the two techniques results in all of the ground being turned over, the weeds failing and the insect population left with no home.
 | .i | I walked out to inspect the progress of the hoeing crew and was surprised to note the entire flock of starlings in the fennel patch.
 | .i | The birds were jumping around chasing down dinner before settling into an evening of gossiping in the tall oak trees.